baseebeck/baseebeck/README.md

 - 👋 Hi, I’m @baseebeck
-- 👀 I’m a Front End Developer
+- 👀 I’m a Front-End Developer
-- 🌱 I’m currently learning data visualization with D3.js
 - 📫 How to reach me: baseebeck@gmail.com

 <!---